 Eileen has reported from Afghanistan, China, Mexico, and across both rural and urban parts of the United States on topics including elections fraud, the national security implications of mistranslation, cross-border fake news, smuggling networks, and poaching.
 She is particularly interested in borderlands, transnational networks, tech + entrepreneurship cult(ure), and the intersections of identity and politics.

 Her work has appeared in the the New York Times online, Wired, HuffPo, Nikkei Asian Review, NPR, as well as in book projects.
 Her interviews and work have been featured on CBS, Vice, Foreign Policy, Fast Company, and Fox News, among others.

-Before journalism, I was a media entrepreneur and editor that spent two and a half years in Kabul, Afghanistan, where I founded Impassion Afghanistan, the country's first digital media agency, and Paiwandgah, Afghanistan's largest citizen journalism platform.
-For this work, I was appointed to the World Economic Forum's Global Agenda Council on Social Media, and named one of 33 Foreign Policy Leaders Under 33 by Diplomatic Courier magazine.
-Later, I served as the launch editor of Innovations Online, the digital platform of the MIT Press Innovations Journal.
+Before focusing on journalism, Eileen was a media entrepreneur and editor that spent two and a half years in Kabul, Afghanistan, where she founded Impassion Afghanistan, the country's first digital media agency, and Paiwandgah, Afghanistan's largest citizen journalism platform.
+For this work, she was appointed to the World Economic Forum's Global Agenda Council on Social Media, and named one of 33 Foreign Policy Leaders Under 33 by Diplomatic Courier magazine.
+Later, she served as the launch editor of Innovations Online, the digital platform of the MIT Press Innovations Journal.